 Mutations in critical genes, including APP, PSEN and APOE, substantially increase the risk of Alzheimer’s disease.
-Likewise, mutations in several genes are known to increase the risk or cause the development of Parkinson’s disease.
+Likewise, mutations in several genes, including GBA and LRRK2 are known to increase the risk or cause the development of Parkinson’s disease.
 Mount Sinai researchers are collecting skin samples from patients with these Alzheimer’s or Parkinson’s disease-associated mutations.
 They are also using CRISPR technology to repair or introduce disease mutations, in order to study, in live human neurons, astrocytes and microglia, exactly how these mutations contribute to neuronal death, and how it can be prevented.

 The Role of Stem Cells in Brain Cancer